net-tools/paypal-js/README.md

 	)
 ```

-The `sell` method returns a Sale object providing several fluent methods (`to`, `withShipping`, `withDescription`) making it possible to
+The `sell` method returns a Sale object providing several fluent methods (`to`, `withShipping`, `withDescription`, `withCustom_id`) making it possible to
-chain calls to specify customer, shipping cost and description.
+chain calls to specify customer, shipping cost, description and client-side id.

 ```
 shop.sell(